-- Utah Percussive Arts Society - Day of Percussion (March)
+- Utah Percussive Arts Society—Day of Percussion (March)

 - Utah Symphony “Side-by-Side” Performance (May)

-Post-graduation Opportunities in Music.
+Post-Graduation Opportunities in Music.
 Many scholarships are available to members of university/college performance ensembles.
 Scholarship recipients do not have to major in music to obtain these types of scholarships.

 PLACINGS vs. RATINGS

 The rubric contains fundamental music performance categories such as tone, intonation, rhythm and tempo, balance and blend, articulation and diction, etc. From this rubric, an overall rating is awarded by the adjudicator after determining the level of excellence in each category.
 The adjudicator also gives comments, in writing and/or via audio recording to further contextualize the rating.
-Ratings are subjective, and based on an adjudicator’s previous experience and knowledge of the rubric.
-Teacher and students can use festival ratings and adjudicator comments as a guideline for skill improvement.
-At the region level, Superior ratings allow qualification to state festivals.
+Ratings are subjective and based on an adjudicator’s previous experience and knowledge of the rubric.
+Teachers and students can use festival ratings and adjudicator comments as a guideline for skill improvement.
+At the region level, superior ratings allow qualification to state festivals.
 High ratings can be an indicator of strong teaching, but should not be used exclusively to determine the effectiveness of a music teacher.

 WHAT IS AN APPROPRIATE CLASS SIZE?

 Performance classes can vary in size.
-Large numbers in one class may provide justification for low numbers in another class.
-For example a 90 member band class and a 12 member percussion class.
-Music educators are often comfortable with large class sizes, however when numbers get unwieldy it is suggested that an additional teacher be hired to support the growth of the program.
+Large numbers in one class may provide justification for low numbers in another class; for example, a 90-member band class and a 12-member percussion class.
+Music educators are often comfortable with large class sizes, however, when numbers get unwieldy it is suggested that an additional teacher be hired to support the growth of the program.

 For non-performance music classes traditional class size consideration may apply, but may need to be limited based upon equipment and technology availability.